dotnet/core/linux.md

 ## Red Hat Enterprise Linux support

+RHEL-compatible distributions are supported, including: AlmaLinux, CentOS Stream, Oracle Linux, and Rocky Linux.

 New .NET versions will typically only be supported on Red Hat Enterprise Linux (RHEL) versions in active support.

 - RHEL 7 is considered in maintenance.
 - RHEL 8 is considered in active support.
 - RHEL 9 is considered in active support.

-RHEL compatible distributions are supported, including: AlmaLinux, CentOS Stream, Oracle Linux, and Rocky Linux.

 ## Building .NET from source